 Global Health Emergency Risk: On March 11, 2020, the World Health Organization proclaimed the Coronavirus (COVID-19) to be a pandemic.
-In an effort to lessen the risk of transmission of COVID-19, the United States government, state governments, local governments and private industries have taken measures to limit social interactions in an effort to limit the spread of COVID-19, affecting business activities and impacting global, state and local commerce and financial markets.
-The emergence of COVID-19 and the spread thereof is an emerging and evolving issue.
-As the federal, state, and local governments, including the District, continue efforts to contain and limit the spread COVID-19 disease, future tax and other revenue collections may deviate from historical or anticipated collections and may have an adverse impact on the financial position and operations of the District and its ability to fund debt obligations, including the Bonds in accordance with its terms.
-The District or its financial position.
+In an effort to lessen the risk of transmission of COVIC-19, the United States government, state governments, local governments, and private industries have taken measures to limit social interactions in an effort to limit the spread of COVID-19, affecting business activities and impacting global, state and local commerce and financial markets.
+The emergence of COVID-19 and spread thereof is an emerging and evolving issue.